rosell-dk/webp-express/README.txt

 The plugin is developed on [github](https://github.com/rosell-dk/webp-express/).
 It builds upon the [WebPConvert](https://github.com/rosell-dk/webp-convert) library and the "WebP On Demand" solution described [here](https://github.com/rosell-dk/webp-convert/blob/master/docs/webp-on-demand/webp-on-demand.md)

 #### Benefits
-- Much faster load time for images in blink based browsers such as Chrome and Opera (accounting for ~73% of all traffic, according to [caniuse.com](https://caniuse.com/webp)).
+- Much faster load time for images in browsers that supports webp.
 The converted images are typically *less than half the size* (for jpeg), while maintaining the same quality.
 Bear in mind that for most web sites, images are responsible for the largest part of the waiting time.
 - Better user experience (whether performance goes from terrible to bad, or from good to impressive, it is a benefit)
 - Better ranking in Google searches (performance is taken into account by Google)
 - Less bandwidth consumption - makes a difference when abroad and in the parts of the world with slow and expensive internet connections.
+- Currently ~73% of all traffic, and ~78% of mobile browsing traffic are done with browsers supporting webp.
+With Mozilla and Microsoft [finally on board](https://medium.com/@richard_90141/webp-image-support-an-8-year-saga-7aa2bedb8d02), these numbers are bound to increase.
+Check current numbers on  [caniuse.com](https://caniuse.com/webp)).

 == Installation ==